Scally-H/RedReactor/README.md

 # Production Status
 We will update this section with live information about our production status:
 - Kickstarter campaign successfully completed on Nov 12th, 2022
-- Awaiting funds from Kickstarter
+- PCB Manufacturing started mid-November with <a href="https://www.pcbway.com/">PCBWAY</a>, where we are part of their <a href="https://www.theredreactor.com/2022/07/06/targetlaunchdate/">Crowdfunding Sponsorship Program</a>
-- Finalising production order with <a href="https://www.pcbway.com/">PCBWAY</a>, where we are part of their <a href="https://www.theredreactor.com/2022/07/06/targetlaunchdate/">Crowdfunding Sponsorship Program</a>
+- Funds received from Kickstarter
-   - Their support has been amazing, and you will find a special discount voucher on our site for your own designs!
+- PCB panels complete early December, component assembly in progress

 ## Find out more!